dsccommunity/ExchangeDsc/README.md

 You can review the [Examples](/source/Examples) directory in the xExchange module for some general use scenarios for all of the resources that are in the module.

-## Change log

-A full list of changes in each version can be found in the [change log](CHANGELOG.md).

 ## Resources